 Kahpi teacher and anthropologist, Glenn Shepard, notes how some indigenous groups seem to have been using the ayahuasca vine long before learning to add the DMT-containing leaves from the chacruna plant (psychotria viridis).
 While the chacruna plant is responsible for the profound psychedelic effects of ayahuasca, science is showing that the ayahuasca vine appears to have special therapeutic properties of its own.
 It has been shown to grow new brain cells and to have anxiolytic (anti-anxiety) effects.
-The vine also potentiates the effects of many other molecules when taken in combination by allowing the other molecules to enter the blood in higher doses than usual.
+The vine also potentiates the effects of many other molecules, such as DMT, when taken in combination by allowing them to enter the bloodstream in higher doses than usual.
 This series of effects may help explain why ayahuasca has been such a central helping-spirit in Amazonian shamanism.

 If the use of the typical ayahuasca brew is in fact relatively recent among many indigenous people, a few hundred years of indigenous ayahuasca drinking is still a long time if we consider how young the psychedelic movement is in modern Western societies.
 Also, it’s important to remember that other psychedelic plants were used among ancient societies in the Amazon Rainforest and among other ancient civilizations across the whole globe.

 The history of ayahuasca during the last 150 years is a complex and fascinating story that involves shamanic specialists and visions, rubber tapping barons from Europe, African Umbanda spiritual traditions, and anthropologists and scientists.
 Today, researchers estimate there are over 100,000 international visitors who drink ayahuasca in the Amazon Rainforest each year.
 There has been a rapid growth of ayahuasca ceremonies in the Amazon Rainforest and around the world during the previous 10 years with people from all corners of the world training from indigenous masters.